 Privacy Policy

-What MailCue reads on your device
+What MailCue reads

-When you submit a reply intent, MailCue uses macOS Accessibility/AppleScript to read the single email message you currently have selected in Apple Mail.
-It reads: the sender address, the subject line, and the message body.
+Today (Apple Mail): when you submit a reply intent, MailCue uses macOS Accessibility/AppleScript to read the single email message you currently have selected in Apple Mail — the sender address, the subject line, and the message body.
+Nothing is read until you submit an intent.

 What MailCue sends over the network